JoshuaSchlegel/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
-I'll be completing this tutorial using my Lenovo Thinkpad laptop running Windows 11 OS.
+This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket using Windows 11.
 Feel free to try it for yourself at no cost since <a href="https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account">Microsoft Azure</a> can be used by taking advantage of a free subscription for 30 days and/or $200 worth of credits.
 Lets do it!<br />

 <h2>Environments and Technologies Used</h2>